Had an issue with BCF? Get a real response.

 How to submit a complaint with BCF

-Facing an issue with your Boating, Camping, Fishing (BCF) purchase or experience?
-Submit your complaint through the fastest channels: Phone (1300 880 764), go to live chat on bcf.com.au, use the email form, or visit in-store service desks.
+Have an issue with your Boating, Camping, Fishing (BCF) purchase or experience?
+Submit your complaint through these channels:

 Be prepared with order details, receipts, and photos for product issues.
-Clearly state the problem and your desired outcome (refund, replacement, or repair).
-Use polite but firm language, request a case reference number, and follow any return instructions.
+Clearly state the problem and the outcome you're hoping for (eg. refund, replacement, or repair).
+Request a case reference number, and follow any return instructions.

-If you’re a Club BCF member, mention it — they can track your purchase history even without a receipt.
+If you’re a Club BCF member, be sure to mention it, staff can track your purchase history even without a receipt.

-Once logged, BCF complaints receive a reference number and are handled by frontline staff.
+Once logged, BCF gives complaints a reference number and they are handled by frontline staff.
 Simple issues (refunds, replacements, minor service complaints) are often resolved immediately.
 More complex cases may involve warranty teams, finance staff, or store/regional managers.
-Typical timelines:

 - Immediate/24 hrs → Refund issued or product replaced.